Glory42/Microprocessors-Class-Arduino-Projects/README.md

 Welcome to my repository for the Microprocessors class!
 Here, you'll find my lab work, which includes various Arduino projects designed to explore and demonstrate microprocessor concepts.
 Each project focuses on different aspects of microprocessor functionality and programming.

-## Introduction

-This repository contains a collection of Arduino projects completed as part of my Microprocessors class.
-Each project illustrates practical applications of microprocessor theory and provides hands-on experience with hardware and software development using Arduino.

 ## Projects